Not Yet Published

 After he grunts his indifference, I swipe the green icon.
 “Hello.”

-“Joey?” a woman asks timidly.
+“Joey?” a woman asks tentatively.

 Joey?
 What the hell!
 No one’s called me that since high school.
+My heart skips a beat.

 “Who is this?”